Skip to main content

 Is there a time limit to apply for certification with the agency?

 You have two years from the date of your initial EMT course completion to apply for EMT certification.
 Applications submitted after two years will not be accepted.
+An exception; if you hold valid NREMT EMT certification you are eligible for California EMT certification.

 Why did you deny my application for EMT certification or recertification?